 ]]>

-While AT&T sold Unix licenses for many years, the core concepts led to the development of many Unix-like systems over the years.
-Today, developers can submit their operating systems for certification as a “UNIX-Certified Product” to the current owner of the Unix trademark, the Open Group.
+Although AT&T sold Unix licenses for many years, the core ideas sprouted countless Unix‑like operating systems.
+Today, developers can submit an OS for certification as a “UNIX‑Certified Product” through the Open Group, the current steward of the Unix trademark.

 9 The Ancient Programming Language That Banks Still Run On